 STEPS TO APPLY TO THE RN-BSN PROGRAM

-The RN-BSN program is currently offered at all College of Nursing sites and online.
+The RN-BSN program is currently offered at all College of Nursing sites.

 WHERE TO START

 - Applicants must consult with an academic advisor at their desired site for assistance with the application process.